elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-a-scatter-plot-help-in-understanding-the-correlation-between-variables.md

 url: /learn/education-studies/questions/how-does-a-scatter-plot-help-in-understanding-the-correlation-between-variables
 score: -1.0
 related_article1:
-    id: 167270
+    id: 167266
-    title: How do bar graphs assist in comparing different groups?
+    title: >-
+        Why are graphs scientifically relevant, and can you provide a historical example?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-bar-graphs-assist-in-comparing-different-groups
+    url: /learn/education-studies/questions/why-are-graphs-scientifically-relevant-and-can-you-provide-a-historical-example
 related_article2:
-    id: 167271
+    id: 167274
-    title: What is the significance of using histograms for frequency analysis?
+    title: >-
+        Why is it important to have descriptive titles on graphs?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-using-histograms-for-frequency-analysis
+    url: /learn/education-studies/questions/why-is-it-important-to-have-descriptive-titles-on-graphs
 related_article3:
-    id: 167267
+    id: 167273
-    title: What is a line graph, and when is it most appropriately used?
+    title: >-
+        What are the key elements of a graph's axes, and why is labeling important?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-a-line-graph-and-when-is-it-most-appropriately-used
+    url: /learn/education-studies/questions/what-are-the-key-elements-of-a-graphs-axes-and-why-is-labeling-important
 related_article4:
-    id: 167273
+    id: 167270
-    title: What are the key elements of a graph's axes, and why is labeling important?
+    title: >-
+        How do bar graphs assist in comparing different groups?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-elements-of-a-graphs-axes-and-why-is-labeling-important
+    url: /learn/education-studies/questions/how-do-bar-graphs-assist-in-comparing-different-groups
 related_article5:
-    id: 167266
+    id: 167269
-    title: Why are graphs scientifically relevant, and can you provide a historical example?
+    title: >-
+        What is the role of independent and dependent variables in a scatter plot?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-are-graphs-scientifically-relevant-and-can-you-provide-a-historical-example
+    url: /learn/education-studies/questions/what-is-the-role-of-independent-and-dependent-variables-in-a-scatter-plot
 ---

 &nbsp;